HugoBlox/hugo-blox-builder/exampleSite/content/home/projects.md

 +++
 # Projects widget.
-# Note: this widget will only display if `content/project/` contains projects.
+# This widget displays all projects from `content/project/`.

 date = "2016-04-20T00:00:00"
 draft = false